0b10/notes/psychology/influence:the-psychology-of-persuasion/README.md

 Sometimes commitment and consistency are used in a more insidious way -- promises that must be kept, yet can't be fulfilled, can be leveraged for a larger return; simply asking for a benign statement or answer, only to be leveraged for gain at a later date; getting written commitment, offering a deal, then revoking said deal at a later date -- aka the **lowball technique**.

 The end goal of commitment and consistency is to induce a commitment within the subject, changing their self image in the process, and then removing those inducements, and allowing the subject to pursue and grow that self image on their own.
 The self image changes can be fairly innocuous -- like environment conscientiousness.

+### 4. Social Proof

+[Mindmap][ch4-mindmap]

+> Since 95% of the people are imitators and only 5% initiators, people are persuaded more by the actions of others than by any proof that we can offer -- Cavett Robert

+> In general, when we are unsure of ourselves, when the situation is unclear or ambiguous, when uncertainty reigns, we are most likely to look to and accept the actions of others as correct.

+* The best leaders know how to arrange group conditions to maximise social acceptance;
+* people look to the behaviours of others in times of **uncertainty**, and are mostly affected by those who are **similar** to themselves;
+* people will often go against their best judgement to conform to groups (assuming ideal conditions) -- **pluralistic ignorance**;
+* social proof can be extremely subtle;
+* sometimes following the majority is a good thing, but it makes you vulnerable.
+Other times it's not a good thing.

+Social proof is essentially conformity to the majority (group or individuals), especially in times of **uncertainty**, *particularly* when the group members are **similar** to the subject.
+Uncertainty causes people to look to the actions of other to determine their own behaviour, and [pluralistic ignorance][pluralistic-ignorance], which plays a key role, is what convinces the subject (particularly when in a group of strangers) to conform, even against their own beliefs (this effect will apply to each member of the group).
+The greater the degree of social proof, the more convincing it is.
+Sometimes social proof is sought by those whose beliefs are wavering, in a desperate attempt to validate them.

+Other factors beside uncertainty and similarity can influence behaviour, for example, [diffusion of responsibility][diffusion-of-responsibility] which reduces the responsibility of each group member and makes them less likely to act.

+To combat pluralistic ignorance one has to be direct, clear, and assign responsibilities, or to challenge fake or erroneous evidence.
+Being direct, countering hard, or by refusing to follow others overcomes these effects.
+It's difficult, because sometimes social proof is so subtle, e.g. with betting, and the favourite horse.
+The favourite is defined by the total power of bet purchases, which isn't obvious.
+Sometimes you don't even realise that you're following the majority -- *that* makes you vulnerable.

 ## Intro